fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Restart-ServiceFabricReplica.md

 # Restart-ServiceFabricReplica

 ## SYNOPSIS
-Restarts a Service Fabric replica.
+Restarts a Service Fabric replica to simulate the reopening of a stateful service replica.

 ## SYNTAX